Marcos-OLiveiraVO/Github-Search/README.md

 # Github-API-Proxy

+The API will Search all client requests to the appropriate GitHub endpoint.

 ## :rocket:Installation
-to run the repositorie it's necessary clone the same.
+To run the repositorie it's necessary clone the same.

 ```bash
 $ git clone https://github.com/Marcos-OLiveiraVO/Github-API-Proxy.git
 ```

-and use the following command to install the dependencies:
+And use the following command to install the dependencies:

 ```bash
 $ yarn
 ```
-or
+Or

 ```bash
 $ npm install